eshsrobotics/website-challenge-2019/README.md

   * Change images and content
   * To do this, go to `src/views`.
 Folder structure should resemble similarly to the nav bar menu on the site

+## Putting content at root project dir in prod
+* You may need to add a CNAME or something thats at root of project when deployed
+* Place these files in `public/`
+* This is done with `copy-webpack-plugin`, with abstraction layer provided by `vue-cli-3`

 ### Adding photos (general)
 * Add photos in the data-base photos archive (is org gh repo)
 * Run respective scripts there that build thumbnails for the higher resolution images